TykTechnologies/tyk/docs/plugins/development.md

 - Git to check out gateway source code
 - A folder with plugins to build

-Set up a workspace, which is going to look like:
+Set up a workspace, which, at the end, is going to look like:

-- `/tyk` - the checkout
+- `/tyk-release-5.3.6` - the checkout
 - `/plugins` - the plugins
+- `/go.work` - the go workspace file
+- `/go.work.sum` - workspace package checksums

+Using the workspace ensures build compatibility, matching plugin restrictions.

-A sample [Taskfile.yml](Taskfile.yml) is provided here.
+A sample [tests/Taskfile.yml](Taskfile.yml) is provided here to automatically set up, build, and load the plugin with gateway.

 ```
 task: Available tasks for this project: